fbpx

 Component #4: Walls

 Walls don’t require the durability of floors; they also don’t offer the same uninterrupted space.
-That’s why one common approach to walls is to use different approaches to visually break up walls into smaller spaces.
+That’s why one common interior design concept is to use different colours or textures to visually break up walls into smaller spaces.
 Patterned wallpaper is one such method.
 Wood paneling or wooden trim is another.

 In both cases, the wall gets a bit of visual depth and life.
 Walls are particularly useful for adding contrast – they form the background for almost any view of a room.
 That contrast can be achieved simply by painting them a different colour, or by varying colour from wall to wall.
 As mentioned, wood paneling can provide contrast or certain painting techniques can be used to the same effect.

 Walls, floors, and ceilings together seem like fairly boring components of the interior design process.
 But they’re critical to the overall impression, precisely because they are so commonplace.
-If you can design an area that uses these components to their full effect, you can highlight the impact of any furnishings you add to the room.
+If you can design an area that uses these components to their full effect, you can highlight the impact of any furnishings you add to the room – a key consideration for your next interior design project.

 Component #5: Furnishings

-Most people begin with furnishings; they build a room around a favorite armchair or sofa.
+Most people begin with furnishings; they build a room around favourite furniture pieces, like an armchair or sofa.
 It’s much easier, and more effective, to match the furniture to the room itself.
 Approach the floors, ceilings, and walls first; figure out what they’ll look like, and the depth and textures they will feature.

 Visualising the Components of Interior Design